amrwc/amrw.dev/pages/mac-setup/setup-instructions.md

 ## Homebrew

-Run the following to install Homebrew.
+Run the following to install `brew`.
 It will also take care of the Xcode Command Line Tools installation.

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"